Jack Hitt

 Jack Hitt is an American author.
 He has been a contributing editor to Harper's, The New York Times Magazine, This American Life, and the now-defunct magazine Lingua Franca.
 His work has appeared in such publications as Outside Magazine, Rolling Stone, Wired, Mother Jones, Slate, and Garden & Gun.

 In 1990, he received the Livingston Award, along with Paul Tough, for an article they wrote about computer hackers that was published in Esquire.
-Jack has written and edited multiple books, and has had articles selected for inclusion in Best American Science Writing 2006, Best American Travel Writing 2005, and in Ira Glass's The New Kings of Nonfiction (2007).
-In 2006, an episode of This American Life that Jack contributed to called "Habeus Schmabeus" won a Peabody Award.
-Hitt also co-hosted the Gimlet Media Podcast Uncivil along with Chenjerai Kumanyiki between 2017 and 2018.
+Hitt has written and edited multiple books, and has had articles selected for inclusion in Best American Science Writing 2006, Best American Travel Writing 2005, and in Ira Glass's The New Kings of Nonfiction (2007).
+In 2006, an episode of This American Life that Hitt contributed to called "Habeus Schmabeus" won a Peabody Award.
+Hitt also co-hosted the Gimlet Media Podcast Uncivil along with Chenjerai Kumanyika between 2017 and 2018.
 Uncivil won a Peabody award in 2017 for the episode titled "The Raid".

 Biography

 Personal life

 John T. L. "Jack" Hitt was born in 1957 in Charleston, South Carolina to Ann Leonard Hitt and Robert Hitt Jr. He was the youngest of five children.
 He was raised in Charleston and attended the Porter-Gaud School.
 At Porter-Gaude, Hitt got his start in writing by contributing to and editing the school's literary magazine.
-While growing up in Charleston, Hitt lived in the same neighborhood as Dawn Langley Simmons who would receive one of the first sex reassignment surgeries in the United States.
+Hitt grew up in Charleston.

 Hitt attended the University of the South in Sewanee, Tennessee where he majored in comparative literature.
 As an undergrad, he worked at the Learning Disabilities Center and taught math and English to teens and children.
 He also tutored Latin.
 He was president of the Spanish House and a member of the Spanish Honor Society.

 It was at Sewanee that Hitt first heard about the road to Santiago de Compostela.
 He would write about the experience of walking the road in his first book, Off The Road: A Modern-Day Walk Down the Pilgrim's route into Spain.

 Hitt graduated from the University of the South in 1979.

 "I was nearly a Latin professor", said Hitt in an interview with The Atlantic.
 "Upon graduation, my Classics teacher warned me that while I'd read the hundred or so greatest works of Latin literature, post-graduate work meant reading the 1,000 'eh' works of Latin literature...I seized my diploma and I've never translated a line of Latin since."

 Hitt lived in an apartment in New York City for about 8 years before he met and married his current wife Lisa Sanders in the late 1980s.
 They live together in New Haven, Connecticut and have two daughters.

 Jack Hitt's older brother Robert M. Hitt III served as Secretary of Commerce for the state of South Carolina from January 2011 to June 2021.